Skip to main content

 The Manual may earn a commission when you buy through links on our site.

 Another fun twist is to swap lime for lemon or vice versa.
-Pratt says this can be done for just about any cocktail out there.
-She pushes this notion for one staple drink in particular.
-“Everyone thinks of gin and tonic with lime,” Pratt says.
+Pratt said this can be done for just about any cocktail.
+She pushes this notion for one staple drink in particular: “Everyone thinks of gin and tonic with lime,” Pratt told us.
 “Lime is great with heavy juniper gins like London Dry Style, but honestly, lemon is worth trying, too, especially with more botanical gins like American Dry Style and Old Tom gin.”

 The Outdoor Type